Faculty Research FY2015

 - Continue working with the ACEC (Academic Computing and Electronic Communications) Committee to process needs for and issues with computing and telecommunications for research, including recommendations for sustainable policies and procedures and monitoring ongoing and new developments in IT.
 Report issues and recommendations to FacEx as needed.

-- Continue to consider issues related to the use of Academic Analytics for external evaluations of the University and internal research evaluations for departments, programs, and faculty; the applicability of AA metrics to diverse disciplines; and the flexibility or possibility to incorporate other qualitative and quantitative metrics (such as the PRO/Digital Measures system) into AA method of analysis.
-Examine how metrics from AA and PRO are being determined and used, and if these are well adapted to different disciplines and types of research activity.
+- Continue to consider issues related to the use of current systems for external evaluations of the University and internal research evaluations for departments, programs, and faculty.
 Explore how these metrics are impacting faculty research, research opportunities and the understanding of faculty research profiles.
-Report issues, findings, and/or recommendations to FacEx.